 (b) External valuers are involved for valuation of land and building and any involvement of external valuers is determined annually by the directors.
 External valuers are normally appointed every three years.
 The directors decide, after discussions with the external valuer, which valuation techniques and inputs to use for each case.
 At each reporting date, the directors assess the values of the land and buildings which are required to be remeasured or re-assessed as per the accounting policies.
 For this analysis, the directors verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to relevant documents including the contracts.
 The directors also compare the change in the value of the Group's and the Company's land and buildings with relevant external sources to determine whether the change is reasonable.
-The last independent valuation of these land and buildings was performed as at June 30, 2021 by Broll Indian Ocean Limited, a specialist in valuing these types of assets.
-For the quantitative disclosure for the land and buildings under revaluation model are disclosed in the note 31.
+The last independent valuation of these land and buildings at Company level was performed as at June 30, 2021 by Broll Indian Ocean Limited, a specialist in valuing these types of assets.